Maywand District murders: U.S. Army response

 The U.S. Army issued an apology for the photos, stating that "These court-martial proceedings speak for themselves.
 The photos appear in stark contrast to the discipline, professionalism and respect that have characterized our soldiers' performance during nearly 10 years of sustained operations."
 In a Department of Defense Press release on March 28, 2011, the Army stated:

-According to a secret U.S. Army investigative report obtained by Der Spiegel, Colonel Harry Tunnell's (of the 5th Stryker Brigade) "inattentiveness to administrative matters … may have helped create an environment in which misconduct could occur."
+According to a secret U.S. Army investigative report obtained by Der Spiegel, Colonel Harry Tunnell's (of the 5th Stryker Brigade) "inattentiveness to administrative matters ... may have helped create an environment in which misconduct could occur."
 However, the report, according to Der Spiegel, cleared him of responsibility stating there was no 'causal relationship' between the killings and his "aggressive leadership style".
 At least a dozen media organizations have filed Freedom of Information Act requests for the report.

 The Army Times reported on the investigation into Harry Tunnell's leadership of the 5th Stryker Brigade and its conclusions.
 The brigade was reported to be "rife with lapses of discipline, misdirection and mixed signals about its mission."
 Tunnell's leadership, which the report says included, a "lack of emphasis on administrative matters such as command inspections and urinalysis, 'may have helped create an environment in which misconduct could occur,' the investigation found".

 In media

 A 2013 documentary film, titled The Kill Team, reports on the murders and the people involved.
 A 2019 American war film, also titled The Kill Team, is based on the events of the murders.

-"Gul Mudin", a song from Xiu Xiu's 2012 album Always, details the murder of fifteen-year old Mudin and remarks in lyrics to Mudin's killers that "hell is hot, hell is hot, Satan's cock, hell is hot."